 Author's Note: Just something that came to mind as I reminisced the good ol' days of watching Yu Yu Hakusho on Toonami.
 Enjoy!

-"Yo."
-Yusuke called out, giving Hiei a two fingered salute.
+"Yo Hiei."
+Yusuke called out, giving the fire demon a two fingered salute.
 "Genkai's at seven.
-You're not going to want to miss the ridic' amount of meat we got for the barbecue."
+You're not going to want to miss the ridic' amount of meat we've got going for the barbecue."

-Hiei replied with no more than a quirk of an eyebrow, but that was more than enough for Yusuke.
-He knew Hiei would show up, sauntering in late and nonchalant as always, but there nonetheless.
+Hiei replied with no more than a bored quirk of a brow, but that was enough for Yusuke.
+He knew Hiei would show up, late and nonchalant as always, but there nonetheless.

-Peering down from his perch at Yusuke's retreating back, Hiei wondered how after all these years he still managed to be a part of the mismatched, rowdy gang.
+As Hiei peered down from his perch at Yusuke's retreating back, he wondered how after all these years he still managed to be a part of the mismatched, rowdy gang.
 Looking back, he couldn't say exactly, nor pinpoint the moment when time spent with them ceased being a chore and became, surprisingly, wholly voluntary and enjoyable – not that anyone would ever catch him saying that aloud.

-At the beginning of his 'partnership' with the Rekai Tantei, Kurama had asked why he bothered attending their social gatherings.
-He replied matter of fact that he went only for the sake of seeing his sister; before shooting Kurama a look that plainly said, Why the hell else would I go, Fox?
-Kurama had accepted his answer without protest, but even Hiei knew how absurd he sounded.
-After all, one needn't attend every gathering simply to see the sister he already saw on a nearly daily basis.
+At the beginning of his 'partnership' with the Spirit Detective, Kurama had asked why he bothered attending their social gatherings.
+He replied insipidly that he went for the sake of seeing his sister; before shooting Kurama a look that plainly said, Why the hell else would I go, Fox?
+Kurama had accepted his answer without protest, but even Hiei knew how vacuous his excuse sounded.
+After all, one needn't attend every gathering simply to see the sister he already saw on a daily basis – with or without her knowledge.

-But he learned by now, that when he spoke, people took his words at face value (or rather not many had the nerve to question him).
-Getting a response out of Hiei was no small task, and if he did dignify them with a response they trusted that he didn't waste his breath to lie – not on such mundane things at least.
+But Hiei learned by now, that when he spoke, people took his words at face value, or at the very least, not many had the nerve to question him.
+Getting a response out of him was no small task, and if he did dignify them with a response they trusted that he didn't waste his breath to lie – not on such mundane things at least.

-He might have been more forthcoming if she'd asked later in their relationship, when they had bonded over ridiculing Kuwabara's attempts at wooing Yukina.
-But she never did, and for that, he was glad.
+He might have been more forthcoming if she'd asked later in their relationship, when they had bonded over ridiculing Kuwabara's melodramatic attempts at wooing Yukina.
+But Shizuru never did, and for that, he was glad.

-And when Botan asked, while flying him from Mukuro's to Nigenkai on her oar, he answered with a 'Hn' – if that could be considered an answer at all.
+And when Botan asked, while flying him from Mukuro's to the Human Realm, he simply answered with a 'Hn' – if that could be considered an answer at all.

 It is always the same dream; so lucid he almost believes he is a trembling child again.

-The clouds billowing overhead, covering and uncovering the moon, cast moving shadows upon his face.
-He hears the hags screeching and cursing the deformity, the grotesque of his existence as the water roiled close beneath him.
-The waves whip the rocks sending sea foam high into the sky.
-He quivers as the mist settles over him and his shallow breaths comes out in weak wisps of vapor.
+The clouds billow overhead, covering and uncovering the crescent moon, casting shadows upon his face.
+He hears the hags squabbling and cursing his deformity, as if it was his choice to be born like this.
+He shivers as someone removes him from the bassinet and holds him at arms length as the water roiled close beneath him.
+The waves whip against the rocks sending sea foam high into the sky.
+He shivers again as the mist settles over him and his shallow breaths comes out in weak wisps of vapor.

 It is so cold, a biting coldness he is unused to.

-He feels his stomach flip – a falling sensation.
+He feels his stomach flip – he's falling.

 There is nothing else but blinding darkness as he falls.